Betty Hemings: Biography

-Betty's master John Wayles was widowed three times.
+Betty's owner, John Wayles, was widowed three times.
 In 1761, after the death of his third wife, Wayles and Betty began a relationship that produced six children.
 If that is true, they were half-siblings to his eldest daughter Martha Wayles, who married Thomas Jefferson.
-As the historians Philip D. Morgan and Joshua D. Rothman have written, there were numerous such interracial relationships in the Wayles-Hemings-Jefferson families, and Albemarle County and Virginia, often with multiple generations repeating the pattern.Joshua D. Rothman, Notorious in the Neighborhood: Sex and Interracial Relationships Across the Color Line in Virginia, 1787–1861, University of North Carolina Press, 2003 Her children by Wayles were:
+As the historians Philip D. Morgan and Joshua D. Rothman have written, there were numerous such interracial relationships in the Wayles-Hemings-Jefferson families and Albemarle County and Virginia, often with multiple generations repeating the pattern.
+Her children by Wayles were: